-Backpropagation in Neural Networks: Process, Examples and Code – Minus the Math
+Backpropagation in Neural Networks: Process, Example & Code

 Backpropagation is a basic concept in modern neural network training.
 In real-world projects, you will not perform backpropagation yourself, as it is computed out of the box by deep learning frameworks and libraries.
 But it’s very important to get an idea and basic intuitions about what is happening under the hood.